Tap the text to show or hide reading controls.

 — It is.
 Camping out to come pay my respects to you cost me no end of grief, you know.

-Yujin channeled his mana to project the thought back.
+Yujin replied in kind, channeling his mana to project the thought back.

 — Hmph.

 — What a thoroughly disagreeable man.
-Won’t you grant me one small request to see the scenery outside?
+Won’t you grant me one small wish and let me see the scenery outside?

 “With that bulk, you riding in a car would be a public nuisance.”